ashwin153/caustic/README.md

 cares if two increments were successfully performed, but the effect of only one was recorded?
 Imagine if the value of ```x``` corresponded to your bank balance, and the increments corresponded to deposits.
 What if your bank only recorded every second deposit?
 Still don't care?
-While race conditions manifest themselves in subtle ways in distributed systems, they can often have catastrophic consequences.
+While race conditions manifest themselves in subtle ways in concurrent systems, they can often have catastrophic consequences.

+Most programming languages provide the fundamental tools like locks, semaphores, and monitors to explicitly deal with race conditions.
+Some, like Rust, go a step further and are able to detect them at compile time.
+But none are able to *guarantee* correctness in distributed systems.
+A __distributed system__ is one in which multiple computers operate concurrently and competitively.
+Distributed systems form the computing backbone of nearly every major technology from social networks to video streaming, but their intricate complexity coupled with the impossibility of verifying correctness makes them a ripe target for race conditions.

+Caustic is a programming language for building correct distributed systems.
+Programs written in Caustic may be distributed arbitrarily, but they will *never* exhibit race conditions.

+# Background
 A __transaction__ is a sequence of operations that are atomic, consistent, isolated, and durable.
 These [ACID][6] properties (from which Caustic derives its name!) make transactions a formidable tool for eliminating race conditions.